Enter your email address below and subscribe to our newsletter

 Do Not Do These Things:

-• Don’t freeze the gnocchi as quickly after they’ve been created.
-Dry them in the air before freezing.
+• Don’t freeze gnocchi straight after they’ve been cooked.
+Let them cool on the counter before freezing.

 Tips To Freeze Cooked Gnocchi

-• Gnocchi cooked in water will not last the same way as gnocchi that is cooked.
-So, make sure that you do not eat it within two weeks.
+• Gnocchi cooked in water will not last the same way as cooked gnocchi.
+So, make sure that you eat it within two weeks.

-• Label the container so that you can be sure that you’re eating food that is fresh and nutritious.
+• Label the container so that you can be sure you’re eating fresh and nutritious food.

 • For storing cooked gnocchi that isn’t topped with sauces or toppings, We recommend following the steps for freezing cooked gnocchi.
-But, you can skip the air drying portion and proceed straight to freezing them on baking pans.
+But you can skip the air-drying part and freeze them on baking pans.

 Can you store uncooked gnocchi and gnocchi dough in the refrigerator?